 substances.
-Nature operates a unique machinery of development on the earth by capturing and sealing certain substances into minerals in the earth's crust.
-A fraction of the exergy from the sun-space contrast is stored as an increase of the exergy capital on the earth.
+Nature operates a unique machinery of development on Earth by capturing and sealing certain substances into minerals in Earth's crust.
+A fraction of the exergy from the sun-space contrast is stored as an increase of the exergy capital on Earth.
 This appears as a net-flow of "unwanted" substances from the biosphere into the lithosphere as well as a redistribution of other substances in the environment, e.g. oxygen to the atmosphere.
-Thus, the exergy capital on the earth is increasing, which is a key element in nature's process of evolution.
+Thus, the exergy capital on Earth is increasing, which is a key element in nature's process of evolution.